zibonbadi/liquidms/doc/reference/kartapi.md

 Preface
 -------

-**NOTE:** All information noted here has been derived from clean room testing of existing SRB2Kart HTTP Master Server implementations.
+**NOTE:** All information noted here has been derived from independent research and analysis of existing SRB2Kart HTTP Master Server implementations.
 As such, it has been created using limited information and may not reflect any official specification.

 API Basics